 1.1.
-Positioning the Spider 7/antenna
+Positioning the Spider 6

-We recommend placing the Spider 7 with internal antenna on top of the instrument panel in the aircraft.
-The Spider/antenna needs a clear view of the sky.
+We recommend placing the Spider 6 on top of the instrument panel in the aircraft.
+The Spider needs a clear view of the sky.
 Spiders have two antenna; one GPS and one Iridium.
 The GPS antenna is able to receive GPS information at any angle, as long as it is not obstructed by metal (such as the bracket).
 The Iridium antenna however, only receives and transmits data at an angle of approximately 170 degrees up from the top of the Spider.
 If you cannot physically see the sky from where the Spider is placed, the Spider will not be able to either.
 The top of the Spider should point upward.
 Please note, the Spider is not able to send or receive data through metal, carbon composites, or electrically heated windshields.
-The Spider is able to send data through glass, fibre glass, or plastic.
-Please see installation examples on our support website.
+The Spider is able to send or us support website.